Palawan: Animism

-Most of the ethnic minorities such as Batak and Tagbanwa are animists, many of which have continued to preserve their ancient traditions passed on by their ancestors and onto the next generations.
-However, Christian missionaries have interfered in some communities, to an extent where traditional ways have been obliterated by foreign and foreign-inspired religions.
+Most of the ethnic minorities such as Batak and Tagbanwa are traditionally animists, many of which have continued to preserve their ancient traditions passed on by their ancestors and onto the next generations.
+However, Christian missionaries have been active in some communities, reducing the prevalence of historic beliefs.

 Other religions

 A notable Buddhist Temple in Palawan is Chùa Vạn Pháp.
 The temple was built by Vietnamese refugees.
 They were temporarily settled in Palawan during the Indochina refugee crisis, while they awaited permanent resettlement to third countries.
 Almost all of the refugees have moved on to other countries in 2005 and 2006.

 Language

 There are 52 languages and dialects in the province, with Tagalog being spoken by more than 50 percent of the people.
-Languages native to the islands are Cuyonon (26.27 percent), and Palawano (4.0 percent).
-Kinaray-a is also present at 19 percent.
-Before mass immigration to Palawan by various groups of people from Southern Tagalog, Illocandia, and Central Luzon, and Panay, Cuyonon was an established lingua franca amongst many of its native peoples, i.e. the Agutaynen, Cagayanen, Tagbanua, Palawan, and others.
-The usage of Cuyonon significantly dropped during the approach of the new millennium being replaced by the now majority Tagalog.
-In the south of Palawan during the occupation of the Sulu Sultanate, Tausug was a lingua franca amongst the minority Islamfied ethnic groups i.e. Molbog, Tausug (non native), Muslim Palaw’an, and the migratory Sama.
-By the 19th century, Cuyonon had replaced Tausug as lingua franca.
+Languages native to the islands are Cuyonon (26.27 percent) and Palawano (4.0 percent).
+Kinaray-a is also present in Palawan, spoken by 19 percent of inhabitants.
+Before mass immigration to Palawan by various groups of people from Southern Tagalog, Ilocandia, Central Luzon, and Panay, Cuyonon was an established lingua franca amongst many of Palawan's native peoples, including the Agutaynen, Cagayanen, Tagbanua, Palawan, and others.
+The usage of Cuyonon significantly dropped during 1990s and the approach of the new millennium, being replaced by the now-majority Tagalog language, the reason for making Palawan part of Southern Tagalog.
+Tagalog may be usually spoken with Batangas dialect due to its geographical contact with Batangas and Mindoro and Batangueño residents in the island.
+In Barangay Panitian, Quezon, Palawan, Sambal language is spoken by ethnic Sambals, who came from northern Zambales during the 1950s.
+In the south of Palawan during the occupation of the Sulu Sultanate, Tausug was a lingua franca amongst the minority Islamified ethnic groups, i.e., the Molbog, the Tausug (a non-native ethnic group), the Muslim Palaw'an, and the migratory Sama.
+By the 19th century, Cuyonon had replaced Tausug as a lingua franca.
 Many local Muslims and barter traders can also speak Sabah Malay.

-English is spoken by a majority of the younger (20–29, 30–39) population of Puerto Princesa.
+English is spoken by a majority of the younger (age 20–39) population of Puerto Princesa.
 It is spoken by a minority in every other area of the province.